 Players have become jaded by welcome bonuses that come with enormous wagering requirements.
 Playing through thousands of pounds just to convert bonus winnings into withdrawable cash is a tiresome relic of the industry.
 Many players became inured to it, but perceptions are starting to change.
 And the CMA even ruled that in some instances, the welcome bonuses may even be contravening British consumer law.

 There are some trail blazing casinos which offer welcome bonuses with no wagering requirements at all.
 Casinos like PlayOJO and bgo offer spins for every pound deposited.
 Any winnings that derive from these spins immediately turn into withdrawable cash.
 There’s no pointless play-through necessary.
 A gesture like this has really set them apart from the competition.
-We will see if the majority of casinos follow suit.
+We will see if the majority of casinos follow suit, or just change to have low wagering requirements to compete.

 Many players find that they can make instant deposits at a casino and start playing immediately.
 It’s funny that they don’t receive the same courtesy when they attempt to withdraw their winnings.
 In amongst the various fraud checks, bank checks, accounts processing, casino processing, bank processing, it can often take days for your money to reach your bank account, card, or e-wallet account.